appdefensealliance/ASA-WG/AI Profile/AI Agent Specification.md

 #### Test Procedure

-* Perform action with a tool and verify user consent is requested.
+* Perform a sensitive action (an operation the AI Tool flags \`consent\_required\` per AI Tool Specification §2.1) and verify per-action user consent is requested.
+* Repeat the same sensitive action and verify consent is requested again — confirming consent is per-action, not granted once at first use.
-* Perform additional interactions to verify each consent choice is enforced.
+* Perform additional interactions to verify each consent choice is enforced and bound to the operation parameters.
+*
 * Perform interaction in which the AI tool requests user consent from the agent.

 #### Verification

-* Verify user consent is requested prior to using an AI tool for the first time.
+* Verify per-action user consent is requested prior to each invocation of a sensitive action (an operation flagged \`consent\_required\` by the AI Tool).
+A one-time, first-use consent is not sufficient for sensitive actions.
+* Verify the consent assertion is bound to the user identity (§2.4) and the operation parameters, and is recorded with a correlation ID for audit (§2.3).
 * Verify user consent requests made by the AI tool are presented to the user and sent back to the AI Tool.

 ## 2.3 Agent Observability